 Many home organization projects can be completed quickly in under 10 minutes, and some can take much longer.
-These projects might take a weekend or so to complete, but you will be rewarded with an organized home.
+These projects might take a weekend or day or so to complete, but you will be rewarded with an organized home.

 Create a Gameplan